 I study memory using a combination of cognitive psychology, neuroimaging, and computational modeling methods.
-I am particularly interested in what factors makes some experiences more memorable than others (such as emotion, reward, and motor processing) and how these influences can manifest in future behavior, such as decision making.
-I also specialize in characterizing inter-individual differences in brain morphology, particularly with respect to aging, dementia, and cognitive abilities.
+I am particularly interested in investigating factors that make some experiences more memorable than others-including emotion, motivation, and pre-existing semantic knowledge-and how these influences can manifest in future decisions.
+I also specialize in characterizing inter-individual differences in brain morphology, particularly with respect to healthy aging and mental health conditions.

 Memory for past experiences can be used to inform future behavior.
 However, not all experiences are equally informative for future behavior-in part because some experiences are more memorable than others.
 Although many factors can influence memorability, it is well known that both emotion and reward influence memory.
 Their effects are often studied independently, but in my own work, I seek to advance our understanding of these distinct effects on memory, but also to investigate commonalities in their effects, with the goal of understanding domain-general modulation of memory for motivationally salient information.
 Although biases can provide insight into the functional role of memory, how these biases manifest in decision-making further demonstrate their importance.